 Seven riparian areas within the HMA were selected in 2018 to represent a range of use (very light to very heavy) and were monitored using game cameras paired with alteration and utilization data.
 Alteration (measurement of hoof trampling of riparian area banks) measurements followed the methods described in Burton et al. 2011.
 In October 2018, alteration ranged from 2.4 (fenced riparian area) to 4.8 with an average of 4.0 over all seven riparian areas (a measurement of 5 = 100 percent of the frame altered with hoof prints).
 Utilization measurements were collected on graminoids and were an average height of one plant within a frame, or if no vegetation was present in the frame, distance to nearest vegetation.
-In October 2018, the average vegetation height ranged from 1.2 inches to 1.8 inches with an average of 1.6 (Riparian Standard is 4 inches) and distance to nearest vegetation ranged from 7.0 inches to 216.4 inches with an average of 61 inches (Riparian standard is 0 inches).
-A more in-depth report of riparian area monitoring in the HMA can be found in Appendix K.
+In October 2018, the average vegetation height ranged from 1.2 inches to 1.8 inches with an average of 1.6

+(Riparian Standard is 4 inches) and distance to nearest vegetation ranged from 7.0 inches to 216.4 inches with an average of 61 inches (Riparian standard is 0 inches).
+A more in-depth report of riparian area monitoring in the HMA and map of riparian locations can be found in Appendix K.

 Figure 3-5.
-Vegetation height (measured at multiple points in the riparian area) indicate a downward trend over the growing season.
+Vegetation height (measured at multiple points in the riparian area) indicate a downward trend over the growing season with most monitored locations well below the riparian standard (4.0 inches) indicated by the dashed red line.